giantswarm/docs/src/content/getting-started/cloud-provider-accounts/azure/index.md

 In order to run a workload cluster in your Azure subscription, the organization owning your cluster has to know about the Service Principal you just created.

-If you have direct access to the Giant Swarm API, please set the credentials of your organization with our [gsctl]({{< relref "/ui-api/gsctl" >}}) CLI.
+If you have direct access to the Giant Swarm REST API, please set the credentials of your organization with our [gsctl]({{< relref "/ui-api/gsctl" >}}) CLI.
 Look for the [`update organization set-credentials`]({{< relref "/ui-api/gsctl/update-org-set-credentials" >}})/#azure) command.
 You will need your Azure subscription ID and the output from step 3 as arguments.

-In case you are working with a Giant Swarm partner, you might not have access to the Giant Swarm API.
+In case you are working with a Giant Swarm partner, you might not have access to the Giant Swarm REST API.
 In that case, please provide your Azure subscription ID and the output from step 3 to your partner contact.

 After the organization's credentials are set, you can create clusters owned by that organization.
 These clusters' resources will be created in your Azure subscription.